VictorOmotor/JS-Basics/README.md

 # JS-Basics
 ## Answers to Questions 1-7
 1. Node runs JavaScript outside the browser.
-2. JavaScript can be used to
+2. JavaScript can be used to:
-a.
-Build interactive webpages
+* Build interactive webpages
-b.
-Build web or mobile applications
+* Build web or mobile applications
-c.
-Build web servers and server applications
+* Build web servers and server applications
-d.
-Build real-time networking applications
+* Build real-time networking applications
-e.
-Build games.
+* Build games.
 3. ECMA Script was first released in June 1997.
 4. Console.log()
 5. Tech fields that use JavaScript include: